Make Money Making Preserves

 - create a web site and showcase your products.
 If you also add a checkout option, people will be able to purchase from there.

 - join social media outlets (Facebook, Pinterest, Linkedin etc.)

 - promote in the local papers (if you have the funds, of course)

 - place a decal on your car (what you do, website URL and phone number)

 - let everybody know about your business

-- be active in same niche forums/blogs / networks
+- be active in same niche forums/blogs/networks with Freelance portfolio.

 - use only organic produce, no ‘chemicals’ recipes etc. People need a reason to choose your products from the ones on the shelf, so your target is to provide healthy and natural options.

 - base your production on what’s in season.
 No need to make strawberry preserves when their season is over.
 This will allow you to get better ingredients at very small prices.

 - Get involved all types of Directors for the final decision.